Explained: Simple return vs time-weighted return

 Time-weighted return -2.1%

-This article is for advice professionals.
+This content is for financial advice professionals only.

 Next